MattChiaro/personal-portfolio/README.md

 If you need to contact me or reach out to me on any socials, this is the best place to find my most up to date contact information as well.

+This webpage is fully scalable based on different media queries, so it will appear different on different sized viewports and devices.
+Examples are below.

 ## Installation